 - Finn, Chester, and Bruno Manno.
 2015.
 “A Progress Report on Charter Schools.”
 National Affairs.
 24: 3-18.

 - Lubienski, C., & Jameson Brewer, T. (2016).
 An analysis of voucher advocacy: Taking a closer look at the uses and limitations of “gold standard” research.
 Peabody Journal of Education, 91(4), 455-472.

 - Rodgers, C.R.
 Seeing student learning: Teacher change and the role of reflection, In Harvard Educational Review, Vol. 72, No. 2, Summer 2002, pp. 17-40.

 SPECIAL ASSIGNMENT for Oct.
-24: Please spend 20 minutes sitting in Bass Library taking notes—in whatever way makes most sense to you—to capture what you observe about your surroundings during that short period of time.
+24: Please spend 20 minutes sitting in Bass Library taking notes—in whatever way makes the most sense to you—to capture what you observe about your surroundings during that short time period.
 Bring your notes to class with you.